openpubkey/openpubkey/docs/pktoken.md

 ## PK Tokens

 Now let's look at what happens when we extend this ID Token with additional signatures to create a PK Token.
-A PK Token will have at least have at least two signatures but can have more than two signatures.

 ```JSON
 {"payload":{